Skip to content

 It is the City's current intention that from the 1 April 2025 a 100% council tax premium will be added to the bill for any property liable for council tax and classed as a second home.
 This will result in a 200% council tax charge.

-Further details on any exceptions to this premium, as outlined by the government, will be provided on this page in due course.
+Further information and full details on the above exceptions to this premium, as outlined by the government.